Ludovic Stewart, 2nd Duke of Lennox: Scotland

 On 14 November 1583, after the death of his father, he returned from France and was taken to meet King James VI of Scotland at Kinneil House.
 He had surrendered the Seigneurie d'Aubigny to his younger brother, Esmé.
-Later in the month the Earl of Arran installed him in Holyrood Palace, expelling Francis, Earl of Bothwell from his lodgings.
+Later in that month, the Earl of Arran installed him in Holyrood Palace, expelling Francis, Earl of Bothwell from his lodgings.

-In December the king issued instructions for Ludovic's education and placed him in the royal household under the care of Mr Gilbert Moncreiff.
-On 23 December 1583 he was appointed High and Great Chamberlain of Scotland and first Gentleman of the King's Bedchamber, as his father had been, with Alexander Erskine of Gogar, Captain of Edinburgh Castle as his deputy.
+In December, the king issued instructions for Ludovic's education and placed him in the royal household under the care of Mr Gilbert Moncreiff.
+A French servant John Cavallione was to instruct him in boldity exercises and pastimes.
+On 23 December 1583 he was appointed as the High and Great Chamberlain of Scotland and first Gentleman of the King's Bedchamber, as his father had been, with Alexander Erskine of Gogar, Captain of Edinburgh Castle as his deputy.
 The role included taking oaths of fidelity to the King from the other officers, ushers, and varlets of the Bedchamber and Wardrobe.

+Lennox bore the crown at the coronation of Anne of Denmark in St Giles, Edinburgh.
 On 4 October 1590 he played cards with the king for the stake of a new "black castor hat lined with velvet".
 James however became angry with Lennox because he wished to marry Lilias (or Sophie) Ruthven, a daughter of William Ruthven, 1st Earl of Gowrie.
 James wanted him to marry a daughter of the Earl of Morton or Arbella Stewart and had Lilias Ruthven shut up in Wemyss Castle.
 Despite this, Lennox rescued his bride from the castle and married her the next day.
 After 10 days the king's rage subsided and the couple were allowed to come to court.
 After the death of Lilias Ruthven in May 1592, the English diplomat Robert Bowes heard that the king often received Lennox in his bed when he was away from the court and his queen Anne of Denmark.

 Robert Bowes, the English diplomat in Edinburgh, described a fight on Edinburgh's Royal Mile between Lennox and John Wemyss of Logie.
 Logie had upset or made Lennox jealous in an incident in the king's bed chamber.
 Bowes said the offence was Logie's "disobedience" to the Duke.
 Lennox confronted Logie on the street on 7 January 1591 and hit him on the head with his sword.
 King James, who was walking behind Logie, was dragged into a shop for safety.
 Lennox was commanded to leave the court for a while, for fighting near the king's person.
+The kirk minister Robert Bruce of Kinnaird spoke in his next sermon of the lack of reverence of the "men who troubled our causeway".
 Some further details were recorded by David Calderwood.
 In his version Logie's offence was to refuse to leave the bedchamber at Lennox's command, Alexander Lord Home helped Lennox attack Logie, and the king's refuge was a skinner's shop where he 'fylled his breeches for feare'.
 Soon after, Lennox was returned to court by the queen's intercession.